THE HAPPY CASTLE COOPERATIVE

 The Pioneers of Happy Castle

 In the early days, we have to be realistic—Happy Castle won’t turn a profit overnight.
 The first few years will be dedicated to fulfilling our Kickstarter campaign and establishing self-sustaining infrastructure: water, power, housing, and, most importantly, a labor force.
 This means our earliest members won’t be joining a cooperative—they’ll be building one.
 This is direct action.
+It's activism.
 This is for the visionaries.

 We don’t have to sit idly by as greed, war, poverty, and environmental collapse destroy the planet.
 We can fight back—together.
 Happy Castle Art Camp, our off-grid desert festival, is just the first step.
 But our greater mission is to inspire a global eco-village movement, expanding through a network of Happy Castle Sister Cities.
 We will build a better world.